DevFestVienna/devfest-at-site/call.md

 We have a limited budget to subsidize costs for community speakers.
 If you need financial support please specify them in the comments section of the submission form.

-#####Do you accept talk proposals afer the deadline?#####
-After the deadline you will still be able to submit your proposal via email.
-We will keep a few slots empty for last-minute submissions, especially for new upcoming topics to be presented.
-The majority of talks however will be selected from the submissions received before the end of the deadline.

-{% endcomment %}

 <img class="img-responsive feature-image" src="{{ site.baseurl }}/img/posts/call.jpg" style="display:none">